-The counts are the total number of connections to a base station cell, and the data set consists of collect_time, cell_id, and count_handsets, meaning the number of handsets connected to a base station cell at a given point in time.
-Example of data format is shown in Table 1.
+The counts are the total number of connections to a base station cell, and the data set consists of collect\time, cell\id, and count\handsets, meaning the number of handsets connected to a base station cell at a given point in time.
 For the purpose of this study, a script was made that extracts these data with certain intervals.
 When a phone turns up on another base station, it will no longer be counted on the previous one.
 The handset count will serve as an indicator of the number of people using the mobile network in the coverage area of the base station, at the exact time the data are collected.